MohamedSalam5a/Form/README.md

 ## 🛠️ Skills Learned
 - Structuring forms with **HTML**
 - Styling inputs, labels, and buttons with **CSS**
-- Practicing layout and responsiveness
+- Practicing layout and responsive